Webster's Unabridged Dictionary - Letter S - Page 130

 Spill (v. t.)
 To cause to flow out and be lost or wasted; to shed, or suffer to be shed, as in battle or in manslaughter; as, a man spills another's blood, or his own blood.

 Spill (v. t.)
+(Naut.)
 To relieve a sail from the pressure of the wind, so that it can be more easily reefed or furled, or to lessen the strain.

 Spill (v. i.)
 To be destroyed, ruined, or wasted; to come to ruin; to perish; to waste.
+[Obs.]

 Spill (v. i.)
 To be shed; to run over; to fall out, and be lost or wasted.
+"He was so topful of himself, that he let it spill on all the company." -- I. Watts.

 Spiller (n.)
 One who, or that which, spills.

 Spiller (n.)
 A kind of fishing line with many hooks; a boulter.
+Spillet fishing

-Spillet fishing () Alt. of Spilliard fishing
+Spillet fishing () Alt. of Spilliard fishing.

 Spilliard fishing () A system or method of fishing by means of a number of hooks set on snoods all on one line; -- in North America, called trawl fishing, bultow, or bultow fishing, and long-line fishing.